 My friend Helena, who is from Greece, swears by this simple Tzatziki recipe.
-She introduced us to Toasted Turkish Bread with Feta and Olives recipe, a family favorite now!
+She introduced us to a Feta Flatbread with Olives recipe, a family favorite now!
 Helena is my Greek food authority, and her homemade Tzatziki sauce is amazing.

 How to Make Tzatziki Sauce